mihir787/case_study_one/case_study_one.md

     keep_md: yes
 ---

+### Introduction

+In the late 1970s the United States began a renaissance of craft brewing that would turn into a national phenomenon.
+In 2017 there was recorded a total of over 6,000 breweries and it is estimated that 83% of 21+ adults now live within 10 miles of a brewery.
+The industry was measured as contributing 67.8 billion dollars to the U.S. economy in 2016.
+The code below begins with a raw data dump of prominenet breweries and beers with the goal of analysis.
+As shown in the initial data exploration, the data is not entirely clean.
+However, once the data has been appropriately cleaned meaningful insight can be gleaned.

 From initial review of the information provided we will show how many breweries are present within each state.